hectorferronato/side-projects/README.md

 # Hector's Side Projects
 Expanding, applying, and sharing CS concepts.

  This repository is being updated with past projects I have created to **teach medium/advanced algorithms to beginner Computer Science students in a fun, more visual and contextual way**.
-The goal is to find the best use of CS to cause social impact and improve educational methods.
+The goal has been to find the best use of CS to cause social impact and improve educational methods.

 - [X] Create repository.
 - [ ] Upload most relevant projects from previous years.